Yytsi/Floroid/README.md

 # Floroid
-An python-ish language mainly for golfing purposes.
+An (somewhat) python-ish language mainly for golfing purposes.

 Import the Florolang module to run Floroid-code.
 Florolang module imports the 'functions' module, so that has to accessible as well.